Trail Map and Guides

 The Appalachian Trail is known as the “AT” to locals and to the hardy group of through hikers that have covered parts or all of the Appalachian Trail from Maine to Georgia.
 The AT traverses hardwood forests along the top of the Kittatinny Ridge and then descends to Route 873 at the Lehigh River bridge, and is well marked with white blazes.
 Vehicle access points to the AT near the LGNC include Lehigh Gap and Lehigh Furnace Gap.
 (1.5 miles from third tower (west) to Blue Trail, steady elevation change, steep at times).

-Parking is available at the western end of the refuge at the junction of Riverview Road and the D&L Trail.
-There is a sign posted in this area reading “Lehigh Gap Wildlife Refuge; A Community Resource.”
-Parking is also available at the western end of the LNE Trail.
+Parking is available at the western end (Bowmanstown/East Penn side) of the refuge at the junction of Riverview Road and the D&L Trail.
+There is a sign posted in this area reading “Lehigh Gap Wildlife Refuge: A Community Resource.”
+Parking is also available at our arboretum and the western end of the LNE Trail.
 To reach this area, continue on Riverview Road to Sunset Road.
-At the stop sign make a left turn and then a quick right turn and drive up the hill to the LNE Trail.
+At the stop sign make a left turn and then a quick right turn and make a left to enter the arboretum or drive up the hill to the LNE Trail.
 The parking area is to the right.
 There is a gate across the LNE Trail at this point, again to deter unauthorized vehicles on this trail.

 Near the Tannery Building an access pathway has been created down to the river, providing a river observation area and access for canoes, kayaks, and small boats.